 For elementary aged children, one comprehension strategy is to provide scaffolded questions to help support understanding.
 Scaffolding means that the instructor uses simpler questions to develop understanding before increasing complexity to harder comprehension or analysis questions.
 For elementary school children, these questions might start as simple who, what, when, where, and why questions that allow children to identify key concepts in the story or article.
-These basic questions also provide a scaffold for older students and can be used either in list form or as part of a graphic organizer.
-For complex texts with difficult words or topic specific vocabulary, a brief word list of important key terms might help struggling students.
+These basic questions also provide a scaffold for older students.
+They can be used either in list form or as part of a graphic organizer.
+For complex texts with difficult words or topic specific vocabulary, a brief word list of key terms might help struggling students.

 Tools for Reading Comprehension Assistance

 For more complex comprehension assistance, teachers may wish to provide more detailed questions that allow students to dig into various aspects of the text.
 Various texts may already have comprehension questions provided as part of the teacher’s material.
 However, generic comprehension questions can help students determine major ideas, major events, and major characters or figures in a piece of literature or non-fiction.

 Items such as comprehension question cards can be used for students to help support understanding during post-reading discussion.
 For small groups or a more hands-on activity, comprehension question cubes provide a similar review of the story’s main elements in a more interactive form.
 The key factor behind these question strategies is to provide students with a basic understanding of what they read through the use of re-reading, summary, and key idea identification.

 Basic Reading Comprehension Tips to Benefit Any Reader